Videobook

 VideoBook is a brand of online, interactive educational videos marketed by Studio 21.
+Payment for the information contained in VideoBooks takes place in credit, after reading it.

 History

-The name "VideoBook" was first registered and used in the United Kingdom (UK) in 1982 by Barry R. Pyatt, the owner of Yorkshire film producers "Studio 21."
+"VideoBook" was registered and used in the United Kingdom (UK) in 1982 by Barry R. Pyatt, the owner of Yorkshire film producers "Studio 21".
 VideoBook was the marque, trading title and style for local-interest and sell-through video films.
-The name VideoBook was in commercial use by Studio 21 in the UK and Spain until 2003.
-In 2004, Pyatt opened AngelFilms in Spain, which took over the VideoBook marque.
+"VideoBook" was in commercial use by Studio 21 in the UK and Spain until 2003.
+In 2004, Pyatt opened AngelFilms in Spain, which took over the marque.
 In 2005, AngelFilms-UK was established, and in 2008, VideoBook products were re-launched in the UK.

 Marque

-Video Books are identified and registered with the ISBN agencies.
+VideoBooks are registered with the ISBN agencies.
 The trademark style is as one word, with uppercase V and uppercase B, in a modified Bookman typeface, and is Pyatt's exclusive property.

 The name "videobook" (without the two uppercase characters) has become a standard term for a form of online training that delivers downloadable training videos.
 Most video books are single website entities that focus on teaching a particular topic.

+Video books

-Video books are similar in content and structure to a "regular" book.
-The videos are typically recorded by a trained instructor and offered to the viewer on a subscription model.
-The user visits the video book (the website containing the training videos), purchases a subscription and can then download the videos.
+Video books are similar in content and structure to other books.
+The videos are typically recorded by a trained instructor and offered on a subscription model.
+The user visits the website containing the training videos), purchases a subscription and can then download the videos.